Zendevve/CCVG/docs/Features/download-manager.md

 ### In scope
 - Display 3 persona cards with recommended versions
-- Link to Uptodown versions page
+- Link to ProjectBukkit versions page
 - Show version features and risk levels

 ### Out of scope